rarelygoeshere/Steps-in-making-a-Pull-Request/README.md

 ## Method 1: github.dev web editor
 - Choose the repo you want to make a PR for
 - On the same browser tab, you can open the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) in the following ways:<br>
-1. To open the repository in the same browser tab, press . while browsing any repository or pull request on GitHub.
+1. To open the repository in the same browser tab, press . while browsing any repository or pull request on GitHub
-2. To open the repository in a new browser tab, press >.
+2. To open the repository in a new browser tab, press >
-3. Change the URL from "github.com" to "github.dev".
+3. Change the URL from "github.com" to "github.dev"
-4. When viewing a file, select the dropdown menu and click github.dev.
+4. When viewing a file, select the dropdown menu and click github.dev
-- In the web editor, look to the left to see the explorer panel, and all of the repo's files
+- In the web editor, look to the left hand side to see  "Source Control" view along with the explorer panel, and all of the repo's files
 - Navigate to the file of your choice and click on them to open a tab and begin typing.
 If the tab in on preview, simply double click to edit in markdown.
 -
 ## Method 2: Traditional